mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 #### [Save CheckPoint Manually](#Save-CheckPoint-Manually)

-use `save_checkpoint` to save CheckPoint files manually.
+Use `save_checkpoint` to save CheckPoint files manually.

 Application Scenarios:

 1. Saving the initial values of the network.
 2. Saving the specified network manually.

-Execute the following code, after training 100 batches of the dataset for the pretrained model`checkpoint_lenet-1_1875.ckpt`, use`save_checkpoint` to save the model`mindspore_lenet.ckpt` manually.
+Execute the following code, after training 100 batches of the dataset for the pretrained model `checkpoint_lenet-1_1875.ckpt`, use `save_checkpoint` to save the model `mindspore_lenet.ckpt` manually.

 ```python
 from mindspore import Model, load_checkpoint, save_checkpoint, load_param_into_net